Osiris1975/namelist-mod-gen/src/namelist_mod_gen/generated_mods/osiris_namelists/SteamDesc.md

 [h1]Osiris's Namelist Mod[/h1]

-Tired of your fleets and armies striking fear into their enemies with names like %SEQ% ever since the 3.6.0 patch?
+Tired of your fleets and armies running around with names like %SEQ% ever since the 3.6.0 patch?
-Interested in some name lists created inspired by history but with a dash of creative flair from a very, very, very minor but published sci-fi author?
+Interested in some name lists inspired by history but with a dash of creative flair from a very, very, very minor but published sci-fi author?
 Want to give him a pat on the back for spending way-too-many hours trying to figure out how to make %SEQ% go away?